LukasFJr/Test/ledgerize/SPEC.md

 - `dedupe`: generation of transaction ids and duplicate removal.
 - `db`: SQLite persistence and exports.
 - `report`: HTML report generation using Jinja2 templates.

+## Security model

+Ledgerize optionally stores sensitive datasets inside encrypted `.lzvault` containers.
+AES‑256‑GCM protects the archives and keys are kept in the user's system keyring.
+This mitigates risks when laptops are lost or when repositories are shared publicly.

+The design does **not** provide forward secrecy and decrypted data may briefly exist on disk when reports are generated.
+No hardware security modules are used.